Cooch Behar Dakshin Assembly constituency: 2011

-1977 – 2006: Cooch Behar West constituency
+2006

 In the 2006 and 2001 state assembly elections, Akshay Thakur of Forward Bloc won the Cooch Behar West seat defeating Abdul Jalil Ahmed and Soumendra Chandra Das (both of Trinamool Congress) respectively.
 Soumindra Chandra Das of Forward Bloc defeated Abdul Jalil Ahmed representing Congress in 1996 and Ramkrishna Pal of Congress in 1991.
 Bimal Kanti Basu of Forward Bloc defeated Shyamal Choudhury of Congress in 1987 and 1982, and Maqsudar Rahman of Congress in 1977.

-1962-1972: Cooch Behar North, South and West constituencies
+1972

 Sunil Kar of Congress won the Cooch Behar North in 1972 and 1971.
 Bimal Kanti Basu of Forward Bloc won it in 1969.
 M.R.Tar of Congress won it in 1967.
 Sunil Dasgupta of Forward Bloc won it in 1962.
 Santosh Kumar Roy of Congress won the Cooch Behar South seat in 1972, 1971, 1969 and 1967.
 Sunil Basunia of Forward Bloc won the seat in 1962.
 Rajani Das of Congress won the Cooch Behar West seat in 1972 and 1971.
 Prasenjit Barman of Congress won it in 1969 and 1967.
 The seat was not there prior to 1967.

-1951 & 1957: Cooch Behar constituency
+1957

 Cooch Behar was a joint seat in 1957.
 It was won by Maziruddin Ahmed and Satish Chandra Roy Singha (both of Congress).
 In independent India's first election in 1951, Maziruddin Ahmed and Jatindra Nath Singha Sarkar (both of Congress) won the Cooch Behar joint seat.